 What is an SPF record?

-Per Google’s definition, An SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.
-The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
+Per Google’s definition, an SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.
+The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses from your domain.

-Basically when you use your domain’s email address for sending, you need to set up permissions within your domain settings for allowing Robly to send bulk email on your behalf.
+Basically, when you use your domain’s email address for sending, you should set up permissions within your domain settings to allow Robly to send bulk email on your behalf.

 How to generate or update an SPF Record

 - Check your website’s existing SPF record.
 If you already have one, you will need to modify what you already have, and you can skip to step 6.
 If you do not, you will need to generate one using the steps below.